 Earlier, you took note of what kinds of transitions you are currently dealing with.
 Now take the time to consider how those transitions are affecting you.
-List those transitions, and then take the time to identify what issues you are dealing with right now.
+List those transitions, and then take the time to identify what issues you are dealing with right now as a result of those transitions.